NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/index.md

 ## Supported devices

 The {{app_name}} supports Nordic Semiconductor Development Kits (DKs) and prototyping platforms.
 It is also compatible with all devices that have a USB-to-UART converter onboard that allows serial communication to a computer.

+## Application source code

+The code of the application is open source and [available on GitHub](https://github.com/NordicSemiconductor/pc-nrfconnect-serial-terminal).
+Feel free to fork the repository and clone it for secondary development or feature contributions.